Business Owner's Policy (BOP) vs. General Liability Insurance

 What does General Liability insurance cover?

-• Personal injury: This insurance can cover damage to a party’s name or reputation.
+• Personal injury: This insurance can help cover damage to a party’s name or reputation.
 Libel, slander and defamation fall into this category, which is also known as “advertising injury.”

 Who needs General Liability insurance?